tkf/julia/doc/src/manual/arrays.md

 while this prevents accidental modification by callees of a value in the caller, it makes avoiding unwanted copying of arrays difficult.
-By convention, a function name ending with a `!` indicates that it will mutate or destroy the value of one or more of its arguments.
+By convention, a function name ending with a `!` indicates that it will mutate or destroy the value of one or more of its arguments (see, for example, [`sum`](@ref) and [`sum!`](@ref).
 Callees must make explicit copies to ensure that they don't modify inputs that they don't intend to change.
 Many non- mutating functions are implemented by calling a function of the same name with an added `!` at the end on an explicit copy of the input, and returning that copy.

 ## Arrays